Skip to main content

 Does Job Costing update in real-time?

-Yes.
-As employees clock hours and expenses are logged, the profit calculation updates automatically.
-You can check profitability while the job is still in progress.
+Yes — as soon as labor and expenses are entered.
+The profit calculation updates immediately when you save new entries, so you can check profitability while the job is still in progress.

 Which plans include Job Costing?